small-tech/site.js/README.md

 ### DotJS

-DotJS maps JavaScript modules in a file system hierarchy to routes on your web site in a manner that will be familiar to anyone who has ever used PHP.
+DotJS maps JavaScript modules defined in `.js` and `.cjs` files within a file system hierarchy to routes on your web site in a manner that will be familiar to anyone who has ever used PHP.

 #### GET-only (simplest approach)